 The Water Board has notified the Discharger and interested agencies and persons of its intent to prescribe WDRs for the discharge and has provided them with an opportunity to submit their written comments and recommendations.
-Notification was provided through publication in the Inyo Register on XXXXXX, 2015 and the Mammoth Times on XXXXXX, 2015
+Notification was provided through publication in the Inyo Register on March 21,2015.

-B. WRITTEN COMMENTS
+B. Written Comments

-Changes to the Tentative WDRs based on comments received were reflected in the Proposed WDRs that were circulated to interested persons and the Discharger on May 19, 2014.
+Changes to the Tentative WDRs based on comments received were reflected in the Proposed WDRs that were circulated to interested persons and the Discharger on March 18, 2015.

-Comments on the Proposed WDRs may be submitted either in person or by mail to the Executive Officer at the Water Board at the address above on the cover page of this Order no later than April 20, 2015.
+Comments on the Proposed WDRs may be submitted either in person or by Email to the Water Board at lahontan@waterboards.ca.gov no later than ten days before the Board Meeting (May 27, 2015).

-C. PUBLIC HEARING
+C. Public Hearing